syedmuhammadhussain/syedmuhammadhussain/README.md

 ### 🚀 About Me

-- 🔭 I’m currently working on fullstack SaaS products with React, Next.js, Node.js, and Strapi.
+- 🔭 I am currently working on fullstack SaaS products with React, Next.js, Node.js, and Strapi.
 - 🧠 I enjoy learning and applying new technologies across frontend, backend, and cloud platforms.
-- 🌱 I’m expanding my expertise in **AI integration, microservices**, and scalable backend systems.
+- 🌱 I am expanding my expertise in **AI integration, microservices**, and scalable backend systems.
 - 💬 Ask me about **React, Angular, Supabase, Strapi, Docker, or TypeScript**.
 - 📫 How to reach me: [syedmuhammadhussain@gmail.com](mailto:syedmuhammadhussain@gmail.com)